-People often ask me if these types of events are a good place to buy crystals and although I have bought crystals at Mind, Body and Spirit events I have not been to an exclusive show for crystals till now.
+People often ask me if these types of events (Like the famous Tucson Gem and Mineral Show in the USA) are a good place to buy crystals and although I have bought crystals at Mind, Body and Spirit events I have not been to an exclusive show for crystals till now.

 What To Expect

 I was lucky enough to get free entry as a seller who was there had given me a couple of tickets a few months ago.
 I have to say it was a little overwhelming on arrival.
 I don’t think I have ever been around so many crystals at once.
-Arriving early mean’t there were less people around to start.
+Arriving early meant there were fewer people around to start.
 Things got very busy by lunchtime.

 So Many Crystals…